 Investing in dental veneers is an excellent way to help you look your best.
 The price for veneers depends on several factors, including the type of veneer design that you choose (porcelain vs. composite) as well as the number you need.
 During your smile makeover evaluation, our dentists will discuss these factors with you so that you can choose the best option for your situation.

-From there, we’ll create a customized care plan for you to consider, which outlines the appointments and costs involved.
+From there, we’ll create a customised care plan for you to consider, which outlines the appointments and costs involved.
 That way you’ll know exactly what to expect before you commit to any type of treatment.
 Flexible financing plans are available so that you can get started whenever you’re ready.

 What to Expect